code-423n4/2023-05-xeth/README.md

 It is pretty much a fork of aura staker: https://etherscan.io/address/0xDaAC0A9818aFA6f8Fb4672Dc8284940B169c96e8 and it stakes lp token into a convex pool and helps in recovery of rewards, withdrawls, etc.

+### Rebalance Defender (not a contract)

+It is a role assigned to an off-chain bot that provides quotes for rebalancing up and down.
+It's quote is checked against a quote provided by the AMO contract with higher slippage to ensure that the provided quote isn't malicious.

 ## Setup Instructions